-The Finance and Performance Committee is chaired by Jeremy Boss, and its key role is to provide assurance to the Board on the Trust's operational and financial performance.
-Specifically, it assesses the effectiveness of the Trust's business planning and financial management systems, and the extent to which the organisation is operating in line with its annual business plan objectives.
+Nigel Stevens temporarily took over as Chair of the Finance and Performance Committee as Jeremy Boss left the Board.
+This Committee's key role is to provide assurance to the Board on the Trust's operational and financial performance.
+Specifically, it assesses the effectiveness of business planning and financial management systems, and the extent to which the organisation is operating in line with its annual business plan objectives.
 Going forward, one of the committee's key areas of focus will be on the Trust's relationship with its BSW partners, and the changing approaches to commissioning, contracting, joint working and the allocation of resources.
-The Committee has had a key focus during 2021/22 on the steps that the Trust is taking to address the backlogs in non-elective care that have developed during the pandemic.
+The Committee continues to have a key focus on the steps that the Trust is taking to address the backlogs in non-elective care, including assessing the impact that Sulis Hospital and other potential developments on that site could have both for the Trust and the wider BSW system.